 Skugghûg (old norse, lit. “having shadows in one’s mind”) is an upcoming major musical work by Norwegian media artist Gisle Martens Meyer, based on the sound of extinction.
-Premiere is planned for spring 2021.
+Premiere is currently postponed due to covid, tentative new date is mid/late 2023.

 The project is a multi-medial cross-platform work for both screen and stage, conveying the hidden music in everything we lose due to climate crisis, cultural shifts or technological thirst.
 The sound of the last of endangered species, the sound of glaciers melting, ocean life drowning in plastic.
 Blue collar skills lost to automation.
 White collar skills lost to AI.
 Friends lost to algorithmic radicalization.
 Cultures, ideas, stories.
 Everything inevitably discarded for something new, something more, something better – what MUSIC exists in all this we abandon?